What is the Detroit Promise?

 Incentive program: up to $575 per student

-Detroit Promise students who participate in the designated coaching sessions (currently 2 per month) receive a $50 Visa card each semester.
+Detroit Promise students who participate in the designated coaching sessions (currently 2 per month) receive a $50 Visa card each month.
 Students use this money to pay for food, books, and transportation.

 Over the course of the school year, students can earn approximately $575 through this incentive.